apache/superset/docs/visualization.rst

 3. You need to convert shapefile to geojson file.
    This action can make with ogr2ogr tools: https://www.gdal.org/ogr2ogr.html

-4. Put your geojson file in next folder : superset-frontend/src/visualizations/CountryMap/countries with the next name : nameofyourcountries.geojson

-5. You can to reduce size of geojson file on this site: https://mapshaper.org/
+4. You can to reduce size of geojson file on this site: https://mapshaper.org/

+5. You will need to put your geojson file in the right place in the @superset-ui npm package.
+This is the "countries" folder in
+   ./superset-frontend/node_modules/@superset-ui/legacy-plugin-chart-country-map/esm/.
+   The .geojson files for other countries are already in this folder.

+6. You will also need to edit the "countries.js" file in the same directory, following the pattern of the other countries.

-6. Go in file superset-frontend/src/explore/controls.jsx
+7. Then go to the file superset-frontend/src/explore/controls.jsx

-7. Add your country in component 'select_country' Example :
+8. Add your country in component 'select_country' Example :

 .. code-block:: javascript